A Culture of Trust

 Starting from scratch with actors who weren’t asked to audition, created a more fruitful process and resulted in my most successful productions artistically and financially

 I don’t expect auditions (in all their various forms) to become the exception as opposed to the norm any time soon.
 We’re too entrenched in the industry of them to change quickly.
 I do hope more producers/directors/playwrights will simply call actors up and ask them out to tea instead of sending an email to a casting director or an agent with a side attached.
 I think you’ll find it a liberating, humane, and community-building practice.
-I’ve discovered with better trust better art has been made.
+I’ve discovered that with better trust, better art has been made.
 It may not ultimately be your preference but why not try it.
 Try casting a production without an audition.
 Try casting great actors who would need to stretch themselves to play the role.
 Try it once.
-If you’re weary, try it on a production for a play with a small cast (less risk) and if you, like me, find it a healthier and more productive process, try it on a production for a play with a large cast.
+If you’re weary, try it on a production for a play with a small cast (less risk), and if you, like me, find it a healthier and more productive process, try it on a production for a play with a large cast.
 It is my challenge to you.
 I challenge you to challenge your actors with your trust.
 Give them an opportunity to work harder.
 Forgive the actor for their vagabond ways.
 Forgive their life of lies and bullets.